Powerlearnproject/se-day1-assignment-dazzling-bright/README.md

 **Example Scenario for Agile**: Startups or mobile app development projects where requirements may evolve, and fast delivery is important.

-5.  ### Roles and Responsibilities in a Software Engineering Team
+5. Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

 - **Software Developer**:
    Responsible for writing, maintaining, and improving code based on project requirements.
 Example: Building a feature for a web application or fixing a performance issue.